-"any form of automated processing of personal data consisting of the use of person data to evaluate certain aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour location or movements"
+"any form of automated processing of personal data consisting of the use of personal data to evaluate certain aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour location or movements"

 Profiling can be used for a wide range of purposes.
-It can be used extensively in an online context to suggest or feed content to users, to determine where, when and how frequently that content should be served, to encourage users towards particular behaviours, or to identify users as belonging to particular groups.
+It can be used extensively in an online context to suggest or serve content to users, to determine where, when and how frequently that content should be served, to encourage users towards particular behaviours, or to identify users as belonging to particular groups.
+It can also be used to help establish or estimate the age of a user (as detailed in the standard on age appropriate application), or for child protection, countering terrorism, or the prevention of crime.

-Profiles are usually based upon a user's past online activity or browsing history.
-They can be created using directly collected personal data or by drawing inferences (eg preferences or characteristics inferred from associations with other users or past online choices)
+Profiles are usually based on a user's past online activity or browsing history.
+They can be created using directly collected personal data or by drawing inferences (eg preferences or characteristics inferred from associations with other users or past online choices).

-Content feeds based upon profiling can include advertising content, content provided by other websites, downloads, content generated by other internet users, written, audio or visual content.
-Profiling may also be used to suggest other users to 'connect with' or 'follow'
+Content feeds based on profiling can include advertising content, content provided by other websites, downloads, content generated by other internet users, written, audio or visual content.
+Profiling may also be used to suggest other users to 'connect with' or 'follow'.